 What should my portfolio include?

-Finished and unfinished pieces; sketchbooks; notes and ideas; observational drawing; visual research about a range of subject matter and examples of writing can also be useful.
+Visual research about a range of subject matter and examples of writing can also be useful.
 Experiments with different media, material, processes, tools and techniques, development work, screen-captures, contact sheets and documentation are also great to see.
-It may seem odd but we are happy to see any failed works as these are often overlooked but mistakes can be useful information and part of an iterative process – they can be generative and key to your creative, learning process.
-Work that you are unhappy with provides a useful insight into your critical thinking and that is why we would like to see it.
-Tutor-led work and your own personal (and even private) work are useful to see.
+It may seem odd, but we are happy to see any failed works as these are often overlooked.
+Mistakes can be useful information and part of an iterative process – they can be generative and key to your creative, learning process.
+Work that you are unhappy with provides a useful insight into your critical thinking, and that is why we would like to see it.
+Tutor-led work and your own personal (and even private) work are also useful to see.

 Can I bring research examples with me to talk about?

 We are interested in what interests you!
-So, bring in examples of the kind of contemporary art, media, architecture and design work that you’re looking at, as well as historical examples – these would be a useful prompt for conversation so bring some examples of that in your folder or notebooks/sketchbooks or files.
-Sometimes our minds can go blank when asked to name your “favourite artist”!
-So, you may like to refresh yourself about who are the artists, designers etc. that fascinate you.
+So bring in examples of the kind of contemporary art, media, architecture and design work that you’re looking at, as well as historical examples – these would be a useful prompt for conversation, so bring some examples of that in your folder or notebooks/sketchbooks or files.
+Sometimes our minds can go blank when asked to name your 'favourite artist'!
+So you may like to refresh your memory about who the artists, designers etc. are that fascinate you.